This month’s sale includes four bulls fit for service and 148 fresh calved heifers and cows

 Sponsored by Gortavoy Feeds, the sale gets underway at 11.30am.

 First into the salering will be four service-age bulls from Robbie and Stuart Smith’s Prehen Herd at Londonderry.
-The bulls selling are aged between fifteen and nineteen-months-old and boast PLI values up to £818 – believed to be the highest PLI bull ever offered for sale in the UK.
+The bulls selling are aged between 15 and 19-months-old and boast PLI values up to £818 – believed to be the highest PLI bull ever offered for sale in the UK.

 The bulls selling are sons of leading sires, Equity-P, Elver-P, Major and Aleo.
-They are bred from top cow families, Froukje, Carlin and Zip, and their dams have high components with butterfat to 5.20% and protein to 3.80%.
+They are bred from top cow families, Froukje, Carlin and Zip, and their dams have high components with butterfat to 5.20 per cent and protein to 3.80 per cent.

 The female portion of the catalogue features 148 fresh calved heifers and cows, with entries received from leading pedigree Holstein herds, Ards, Beechview, Carrowcroft, Derrymore, Edenordinary, Garaba, Glenbrae, Greenisle, Hilltara, Kilvergan, Modelfarm, Mountainview, Newry and Simlahill.